sanjumsanthosh/Learn_Pytest/Chapter 12/README.md

 * i.e. it doesnot know to look in src for hello.
 * generally it uses the sys.path to track which all places to look for so we could add it in pythonpath (v>7) else pytest-srcpaths (v 6.2.x)

-### Defining the python search path
+### Defining the python search path (./scrip_src/test_sys_path.py)

 * python search path is a list of directories pthon stores in the sys.path variable.
-During import it looks thought the list of modules or packages matching the request imports. (./scrip_src/test_sys_path.py)
+During import it looks thought the list of modules or packages matching the request imports.
 * In the output script_src\tests & script_src\src are added by pytest.ini file

+### Testing requirements.txt based applications (./app/)

+Unlike pacakged files which uses pyproject.toml, seuppy or setup.cfg file to package external dependencies.. we can also use requirements.txt file.

+we can install the files using `pip install -r requirements.txt`

+for tox we can add `-rrequirements.txt` in deps under testenv